PeterDrake/cs469/README.md

 * explain how neural networks are trained using backpropagation
 * implement simple neural networks from scratch and larger ones using cutting-edge libraries
 * train models using Lewis & Clark's powerful BLT computing cluster
-* use and explain sophisticated architectures including convolutional network, recurring networks, and Transformers
+* use and explain sophisticated architectures including convolutional networks, recurrent networks, diffusion models, and Transformers
 * apply neural networks to tasks involving image and text processing
-* participate in informed discussions about the social and environmental issues related to AI
+* participate in informed discussions about social and environmental issues related to AI
 * read and understand academic papers about neural networks

 ## Course Structure